-Not only do we still recognize and focus more on negative events, so do the people around us.
+Not only do we still recognize and focus more on negative events, so do the surrounding people.
 Negativity surrounds us in many forms.

 Here are 5 ways to defend yourself against negativity:

-1. Chose your lens.
+1. Chose your lens

-That is when we pick out specific negative details and focus exclusively on them and either ignore or brush off the positive details as if they did not count or not important.
+That is when we pick out specific negative details and focus only on them and either ignore or brush off the positive details as if they did not count or are not important.
 These distortions make things seem darker and more negative than they really are.

-2. Ditch the complaining.
+2. Ditch the complaining

 Complaining is an easy default.
 Once someone starts, everyone else seems to have something to add.
 Start off your conversations with other people with a compliment or positive observation.
 This can set the tone for the rest of the conversation.

-3. Kick start your day with positivity.
+3. Kick start your day with positivity

-If you like to know what is going on in the world at the start of each day, use media outlets focused on the positive and uplifting stories, such as theoptimist.com, thedailygood.org, or positivenewsus.org.
+If you like to know what is going on in the world at the start of each day, use media outlets focused on positive and uplifting stories, such as theoptimist.com, thedailygood.org, or positivenewsus.org.
 Set your intention early in order to maintain positivity throughout the day.

-4. Create a happy space.
+4. Create a cheerful space.

-Take a closer look at your environment.
+Inspect your environment.
 Are you in an office or sitting at a desk?
 Perhaps you can get outside and take a walk during a break.
 What does your physical space feel like?
 Is it dark and cold or bright and warm?

-5. Add fun to your every day.
+5. Add fun to your day

 Do you wait until the weekend to have fun?
 Maybe even wait for a vacation?
 What about right now?
-What is it that you enjoy that you can do today?
+What is it you enjoy that you can do today?
 Perhaps take a bike ride after work or use your lunch hour to read a magazine or call a friend.

-Don’t wait for some time in the future to enjoy life, but find little things that you can do each and every day that bring you joy and positivity.
+Don’t wait for some time in the future to enjoy life, but find little things that you can do every day that bring you joy and positivity.
 You will be more productive at work if you take breaks to recharge your batteries as needed.